willworth/trigram-code-atlas/README.md

 # TrigramCodeAtlas (`tca`)

 **TrigramCodeAtlas** (`tca`) is a command-line tool written in Go that indexes codebases using trigrams, making them AI-ready for tools like LLMs (e.g., Grok, Claude).
-It's built for developers who want to automate workflows across multi-language projects, inspired by Yacine's vision of AI-driven productivity.
+It's built for developers who want to automate workflows across multi-language projects.

 ## Features
 - Indexes source files (`.go`, `.js`, `.ts`, etc.) into a JSON atlas (`atlas.json`) with trigrams.